heinermann/factorio-starcraft/README.md

 # factorio-starcraft
 A mod that brings a 1:1 Starcraft simulation to Factorio.
 The goal is to introduce all 3 races as unique, separate, AI controlled factions pitted against the player, biters, and each other.

+You will also need the [factorio-starcraft-assettool](https://github.com/heinermann/factorio-starcraft-assettool) and own a copy of Starcraft: Remastered.

 ## Dependencies
 - base >= 1.1
 - stdlib >= 1.4.6